Back to Academy

 Maximize Tax Credits

-• File taxes even with low/no income for benefits
+• File your return: Even with low/no income to receive benefits

-High Income Earners: BC's top marginal rate of 53.5% (combined federal/provincial) kicks in at $252,752.
-Consider RRSP maximization, pension income splitting, and incorporation strategies.
+BC's top marginal rate of 53.5% (combined federal/provincial) kicks in at $252,752.
+Consider RRSP maximization, pension income splitting, and incorporation strategies to reduce your tax burden.

 BC vs Other Provinces

-• Middle income: BC moderate compared to Ontario
+• Middle income: BC rates are moderate compared to Ontario

 Questions About BC Taxes?

-Our AI tax assistant can help answer specific questions about British Columbia taxes.
+Our AI tax assistant can help answer specific questions about British Columbia taxes, credits, and tax planning strategies.

 Ask the Tax Assistant

 Disclaimer: Tax rates and credits are subject to change.
-Verify current rates with the BC Ministry of Finance.
+This guide provides general information only.
+Verify current rates with the BC Ministry of Finance or consult a tax professional for advice specific to your situation.